phalcon-kit/docs/docs/rest/rest-system.md

 #### Automatic Parameter Sanitization

-Zemit seamlessly handles parameter retrieval:
+Phalcon Kit seamlessly handles parameter retrieval:

 - **Automatic Search**: It first attempts to find and sanitize parameters from the `request`.
 If not found, it falls back to the `dispatcher` service.